Short stature is a height that is less than or the same as the third percentile for a person's age, sex, and race.

 - Familial short stature—parents are short

-- Constitutional delay —child is small for age but growing at normal rate, will reach an adult height like his or her parents
+- Constitutional delay—child is small for his or her age but growing at normal rate and will reach an adult height like his or her parents

 - Caused by health problems—such as not eating the right things, gene problems, heart problems, and lack of hormones that help with growth

 |Expected Growth (Shadow) and Short Stature|

 Familial and constitutional delays are caused by a child's genes.

 Health problems that may lead to short stature are: